orwhaleca/cosc625_fashionadvisor/README.md

 This project is an Android app designed to provide fashion advice based on known apparel, predicted weather conditions, and input activity.

 It is a development project at Frostburg State University.
+Please do not make commit requests.